 There can be little doubt that the paranormal is accepted as real by the majority of the British public.
-A recent poll put the figure at over 60% (Daily Mail, Feb.
-2, 1998).
+A Daily Mail poll from 1998 put the figure at over 60%, and a more recent Reader's Digest Survey (2006) found that one in five percent of Britons claim to have seen a ghost and almost half have claimed to have read other peoples' minds.
 Most of the evidence put forward in support of paranormal claims is in fact very much weaker than indicated in media presentations.

 However, for many people, the perceived general cultural acceptance of the paranormal reinforces their own personal experiences of ostensibly paranormal events.
 The challenge to those who adopt the working hypothesis that paranormal forces do not exist is to provide plausible non-paranormal accounts, supported by strong empirical evidence wherever possible, of the ways in which psychological and physical factors might combine to give the impression that a paranormal event had occurred when, in fact, it had not.